consensus-shipyard/ipc/specs/topdown.md

 # Topdown Finality

 The topdown finality propagates the states in the parent subnet to the child blockchain.
-The following data are passed:
+The following data is passed:

 - Parent block height + block hash
 - Transactions from the parent to the child subnet